HydroshieldMKII/CarFax-Smart-Contract-Ethereum/README.md

 ### revokeEmployee

 Revokes an employee's authorization to manage vehicles and reports.
+The employee will also no longer get a share of the fees.

 ```solidity
 function revokeEmployee(address _employee) public onlyOwner